Emma-B211/cart253/air_hockey_3rdvariation/README.md

 ## Description

 Going back to the old time air hockey or table hockey but with a twist! use the mouse to control the paddle and try to win against the ai before you.
+However, can you handle the amount of balls that will be duplicated?

 ## Credits